 - Doesn’t come with wire for running through

-Weighing only 20 lbs, Everlast poweri is one of the lightest MIG welders on the market.
+Weighing only 20 lbs, Everlast power is one of the lightest MIG welders on the market.
 With it, using the spool gun is easy and enhances your safety.
 The easy-to-understand controls make this welder ideal for starting nonprofessionals.
 Directions on how to feed the wire are clearly explained in the user manual.

 Even in remote work sites, this MIG welder is light enough to be hand-carried by the user.
 Its versatility allows you to perform strong welds outdoors.
 Unlike transformer power MIG welders, this model offers you a better duty cycle, allowing you to handle more work successfully.